yousef19-meet/y2s18-flask/exercises/README.md

 ### Part 2: Adding a Template!

 Add your first HTML template in `templates/index.html`.

-Now, use the `render_template` function and print your favorite sport as a heading, using a h1 tag.
+This template should have
+- A heading, h1 tag, with your favorite sport
-After this, write a paragraph about why it's clearly the best sport.
+- A paragraph about why it's the best sport.

+Now, use the `render_template` function to see your HTML page in the browser!

 ### Part 3: Adding CSS